Bolsonaro Trial Poised For Verdicts In Brazil - UrduPoint

 Bolsonaro Trial Poised For Verdicts In Brazil

-Judges are set to start delivering their verdicts Tuesday as Brazilian ex-president Jair Bolsonaro's trial resumes in electoral court on charges of abusing his office, a case that could sideline him from the 2026 elections

-Braslia, (UrduPoint / Pakistan Point News - 27th Jun, 2023 ) :Judges are set to start delivering their verdicts Tuesday as Brazilian ex-president Jair Bolsonaro's trial resumes in electoral court on charges of abusing his office, a case that could sideline him from the 2026 elections.
+Brasília, (UrduPoint / Pakistan Point News - 28th Jun, 2023 ) :Judges are set to start delivering their verdicts Tuesday in Brazilian ex-president Jair Bolsonaro's trial on charges of abusing his office, a case that could sideline him from the 2026 elections.

-The court's seven judges are expected to begin handing down their rulings one by one when the trial resumes at 7:00 pm (2200 GMT), starting with the lead judge on the case, Benedito Goncalves.
+The trial resumed late Tuesday and the court's seven judges are expected to begin handing down their rulings one by one, starting with the lead judge on the case, Benedito Goncalves.

 Insiders say the court is almost certain to convict Bolsonaro, who skipped the first session of the trial in Brasilia last week to meet supporters and attend events in the southern city of Porto Alegre.